khalid-hussain/shaheen/chap8.md

-The lancers of Cordova were greeted with a volley of arrows as they approached the trenches and the only option the General saw was to retreat but by this time Mansour bin Ahmed had already attacked from the rear and troops in the rear flank were pushing the troops in the center, as they took a beating.
+The lancers of Cordova were greeted with a volley of arrows as they approached the trenches and the only option the General saw was to retreat but by this time, Mansour bin Ahmed had already attacked from the rear and troops in the rear flank were pushing the troops in the center, as they took a beating.

 With Badr bin Mughira's troops on the right and left and Mansour bin Ahmed's